RWS/studio-api-docs/apiconcepts/verification/implement_the_ui_controller_class.md

 Access the Verifier Settings
 -----
-Start by adding the following private members, which are derived from the actual plug-in ui (see Implement the User Interface) and the verification settings class (see Retrieve the Settings Values):
+Start by adding the following private members, which are derived from the actual plug-in UI (see Implement the User Interface) and the verification settings class (see Retrieve the Settings Values):

 # [C#](#tab/tabid-3)
 [!code-csharp[IdenticalVerifierUiPage](code_samples/IdenticalVerifierUiPage.cs#L14-L15)]